charithasaisree2006-max/Edge-detection/README.md

-# Edge-detection
-Aim
+IMAGE EDGE DETECTION USING SOBEL, PREWITT AND CANNY OPERATORS AIM
-To implement and compare Sobel, Prewitt, and Canny edge detection techniques on a grayscale image using Python and OpenCV, and to visualize the detected edges alongside the original image.
+To demonstrate and compare the effect of Sobel, Prewitt, and Canny edge detection techniques on a grayscale image.

-Software Used
-Python 3
+SOFTWARE USED
-Google Colab / Jupyter Notebook
+Google Colab
-OpenCV (cv2) – for image processing and edge detection NumPy (numpy) – for numerical operations and defining Prewitt kernels Matplotlib (matplotlib.pyplot) – for displaying and comparing images Google Drive – for accessing the input image
-Theory
+Python
+OpenCV (cv2)
+NumPy (numpy)
+Matplotlib (matplotlib.pyplot)
+THEORY
+EDGE DETECTION
-Edge detection is an image-processing technique used to identify sharp changes in intensity or brightness in an image.
-Edges generally represent boundaries of objects, shapes, and important features.
+Edge detection is an image-processing technique used to identify boundaries and sharp changes in intensity within an image.
+It is commonly used to detect the shape, structure, and important features of objects in an image.

-1. Sobel Edge Detection
+SOBEL OPERATOR
 The Sobel operator detects edges by calculating the intensity gradient in the horizontal (X) and vertical (Y) directions.

-In the program:

-sobelX = cv2.Sobel(img, cv2.CV_64F, 1, 0, ksize=3)
-sobelY = cv2.Sobel(img, cv2.CV_64F, 0, 1, ksize=3)

-The X and Y gradients are combined using the magnitude:
+The Sobel X and Y gradients are calculated using

-G
-=
-G
-x
-2
-+
-G
-y
-2

-Sobel provides good edge detection while reducing the effect of noise to some extent.

-2. Prewitt Edge Detection
-The Prewitt operator uses two
 3
 ×
 3
+ kernels.
+These gradients are then combined to obtain the overall edge magnitude.

+Sobel edge detection is simple and provides good results while reducing the effect of noise to some extent.

+PREWITT OPERATOR
- convolution kernels to detect horizontal and vertical edges.
+The Prewitt operator is used to detect horizontal and vertical edges in an image.
+It uses two 3

-The kernels used are:

-K
-x
-=
-[
-1
-1
-1
-0
-0
-0
-−
-1
-−
-1
-−
-1
-]

-K
-y
-=
-[
-1
-0
-−
-1
-1
-0
-−
-1
-1
-0
-−
-1
-]
+×
+3
+ kernels to calculate the intensity gradients in the X and Y directions.

-These kernels are applied to the image using cv2.filter2D().
-The resulting gradients are then combined to obtain the detected edges.
+The resulting gradients are combined to identify the edges present in the image.

-3. Canny Edge Detection
+Prewitt is computationally simple and is useful for detecting basic edges and boundaries.

+CANNY EDGE DETECTION
-The Canny edge detector is a multi-stage edge detection technique.
-It generally involves:
+Canny is a multi-stage edge detection technique used to produce thin and well-defined edges.

+The main steps involved in Canny edge detection are:

-Noise reduction using Gaussian filtering.
+Noise reduction using smoothing.
 Calculation of image gradients.
-Non-maximum suppression to obtain thin edges.
-Double thresholding to identify strong and weak edges.
+Non-maximum suppression.
+Double thresholding.
 Edge tracking by hysteresis.
-In the program:

-canny_edges = cv2.Canny(img, 100, 200)

-The values 100 and 200 are the lower and upper threshold values used by the Canny detector.
+In the program, threshold values of 100 and 200 are used for detecting the edges.

-Comparison
+COMPARISON OF EDGE DETECTION METHODS
-Sobel detects edges using horizontal and vertical gradients and is relatively simple.
+Sobel operator → Detects edges using horizontal and vertical gradients and is simple to implement.

-Prewitt also uses gradient kernels and is computationally simple.
+Prewitt operator → Uses predefined kernels to detect horizontal and vertical edges.

-Canny is more sophisticated and generally produces thinner, cleaner, and better-connected edges.
+Canny operator → Produces thinner, cleaner, and better-connected edges compared to Sobel and Prewitt.

-Conclusion
+CONCLUSION
-The program successfully applies Sobel, Prewitt, and Canny edge detection to the given grayscale bird image.
-The three methods demonstrate how different edge-detection operators identify boundaries and intensity changes.
-Among them, Canny generally provides the clearest and most well-defined edges, while Sobel and Prewitt are simpler gradient-based methods suitable for basic edge detection.
+The experiment demonstrates the application of Sobel, Prewitt, and Canny edge detection techniques on a grayscale image.
+Sobel and Prewitt are simple gradient-based methods for detecting edges, while Canny provides more accurate and well-defined edges.
+Among the three methods, Canny generally produces clearer and thinner edges, making it suitable for applications where precise edge detection is required.